intenthq/blog/_drafts/icicle-distributed-id-generation-with-redis-lua.md

 layout: post
 title: Distributed ID generation with Redis and Lua
 date: 2015-03-13 19:32:00
-excerpt: 'Introducing Icicle: a distributed, k-ordered unique ID generation system using Redis and Lua.'
+excerpt: 'Introducing Icicle: a distributed, k-sortable unique ID generation system using Redis and Lua.'
 image: /assets/images/id-generation.jpg
 thumbnail: /assets/images/id-generation-thumbnail.jpg
 categories: engineering
 author: Nathan Kleyn
 ---

-**TL;DR: We are open-sourcing our distributed _k_-ordered ID generation project called "Icicle", which generates IDs using Lua scripting within distributed Redis hosts.
+**TL;DR: We are open-sourcing our distributed _k_-sortable ID generation project called "Icicle", which generates IDs using Lua scripting within distributed Redis hosts.
 You can [find more information in the GitHub repository](https://github.com/intenthq/icicle)!**

 At Intent HQ, we generate a lot of data.
 Part of the task of capturing this data is to package it up into a common format and store it in a way it can be retrieved.
 Commonly, labelling this data in a way that facilitates retrieval is a task handled by your database.
 However, in a big data environment, we need a way to label these pieces of data with an ID in a distributed and scalable way independent of a database.